DoctorWh012/RajaZap6.0/README.md

 Type the quantity of messages on the box labeled as quantidade
 Press the button called Raja to start spamming, a timer will start counting from 5 to 0, make sure to click the message box on whatsapp web
 You can stop the spam at any second pressing the button called parar
-I recommend setting the program aside from the tab as in the example above, this gives you the ability to stop the program easier
+I recommend setting the program on the side of the tab as in the example above, this gives you the ability to stop the program easier